BMA Seminary seeks to make seminary possible for anyone, regardless of their financial abilities.

 Federal Student Aid

 Undergraduate students (B.A.R. and A.Div.) who have need of assistance in order to continue their education may make application for a Pell Grant.
-Students who can show “need” may qualify for from $580 to $5,775 per year.*
+Students who can show need may qualify for grants up to $5,920 per year.*

 Funds received through this source must be used for educational expenses.
 Application for Pell Grants must be completed accurately at fafsa.ed.gov.
 If a grant is awarded, the funds will be disbursed by the Business Office.

-*Figures are adjusted annually by United States Department of Education
+*2017-2018 maximum award amount.
+Figures are adjusted annually by United States Department of Education.

-Both undergraduate and graduate students who have need of assistance to continue their education may make application for a student loan at fafsa.ed.gov.
-Completion of items at both sites is required.
+Both undergraduate and graduate students who have need of assistance to continue their education may make application for a student loan at fafsa.ed.gov and at studentloans.gov.
+Students must complete items at both sites as well as a Loan Request Verification form from the Dean’s Office.
+Loan limits apply per a student’s degree and year of study.

-All Pell Grants are disbursed at the beginning (usually the fourth week) of each enrollment period, one-half at the beginning of the fall semester and one-half at the beginning of the spring semester.
+All Pell Grants are disbursed at the beginning of each enrollment period (usually near October 1 and March 1), one-half at the beginning of the fall semester and one-half at the beginning of the spring semester.

 Student loans are disbursed in four payments throughout the academic year.
 Normally, one-fourth of payments are disbursed at the beginning and near the end of the fall and spring enrollment periods.